8g6-new/c_spectrogram/README.md

 ## 💡 Motivation

-The main motivation behind this project was to gain a deeper understanding of both C and digital signal processing (DSP).
-While there are countless tutorials on using MFCCs and Mel filter banks, I found that very few actually explain how to compute them from scratch.
-The process was often unclear, especially in terms of implementation.
+The main motivation behind this project was to gain a deeper understanding of both **C** and **digital signal processing (DSP)**.
+While there are countless tutorials on how to **use** MFCCs and Mel filter banks, very few actually explain how to **compute** them from scratch.
+The process was often fragmented or hidden behind library calls.

-When I searched for minimalist MFCC pipelines, I found projects like [rust-mfcc](https://github.com/rodrigo-martinezd/rust-mfcc) which performs impressively - up to 2× faster than Librosa - but relies on dependencies.
-I noticed a lack of simple, lightweight, and well-structured MFCC/STFT implementations in C that prioritize:
+When searching for minimalist MFCC pipelines, I came across excellent projects like [rust-mfcc](https://github.com/rodrigo-martinezd/rust-mfcc), which performed impressively — about **2.5× faster than Librosa** on synthetic benchmarks ([Colab Notebook](https://github.com/8g6-new/mfcc_rust_bench/blob/master/rust_vs_python.ipynb)).

-1. **Readability**: Code simple enough for anyone with basic C knowledge to understand
+However, they often rely on external dependencies and abstractions that obscure what's happening under the hood.

+I noticed a lack of **simple, dependency-free, well-structured C implementations** of STFT, Mel spectrograms, and MFCCs that emphasize:

+1. **Readability** – Code that beginners in C can actually follow
-2. **Educational Value**: Clear demonstration of DSP fundamentals
+2. **Educational Value** – A step-by-step DSP pipeline laid bare
-3. **Transparency**: Every processing step explicitly implemented

-Through building this project, I gained a fundamental understanding of:
+3. **Transparency** – Each transform is explicitly written (FFT, Mel bank, DCT)

+As I built this project, I came to understand and appreciate:
-- How FFT, windowing, and overlap interact
+- How **windowing**, **hop size**, and **FFT resolution** interact
-- Mel filter bank construction principles
+- The inner workings of **Mel filter bank construction**
-- MFCC derivation using DCT
+- How to derive **MFCCs using DCT**, and why the coefficients matter
-- The critical role of memory layout in DSP performance
+- The performance implications of **memory layout**, **cache locality**, and **contiguous memory access**

-This isn't about outperforming Librosa or Rust implementations, but about creating an accessible reference that helps others learn DSP by doing.
-If this project helps demystify audio signal processing for others, it will have succeeded.
+- How small details like **loop nesting**, **BLAS vectorization**, and **data alignment** can drastically affect speed

+This project isn't **currently** trying to beat Librosa or Rust DSP libraries in performance — **though future optimizations may close the gap**.

+Instead, it's meant to be a **clear, hackable, and minimalist reference** for students, hobbyists, and anyone who wants to learn DSP by building it from the ground up.

+If it helps others demystify the DSP pipeline or write their own from scratch, then it's done its job.

 ## Pipeline Overview